mvolkmann/blog/src/swift/SwiftCharts.md

 Swift Charts supports creating bar charts, line charts, area charts, scatter plots, and heat maps.

+Pie charts are not supported.
+This is an intentional omission based on the opinion that pie charts are often not the best choice for indicating the differences between values that are somewhat close.

+Values to be plotted can be quantitative (`Int` or `Double`), nominal (`String` or enums with `String` values), or temporal (`Date` representing a date or time).

+One axis must correspond to quantitative data and the other axis must correspond to either nominal or temporal data.
+If the y values are quantitative then the chart will be vertical and the x values will be used for x-axis labels.
+If the x values are quantitative then the chart will be horizontal. and the y values will be used for y-axis labels.

 By default charts occupy all the space made available to them by their parent view.

-Pie charts are not supported.
-This was an intentional omission based on the opinion that pie charts are often not the best choice for indicating the differences between values that are somewhat close.

-Values to be plotted can be quantitative (numbers), nominal (`String` objects or enums with `String` values), or temporal (Date objects representing a date or time).

-One axis must correspond to quantitative data and the other axis must correspond to nominal or temporal data.
-If y values are quantitative then the chart will be vertical and the x values will be used for x-axis labels.
-If x values are quantitative then the chart will be horizontal. and the y values will be used for y-axis labels.

 ## Resources